riyadahal/mEC_PING/README.md

 Cross_Corr.py uses the IPSCs and EPSCs and uses cross correlation coefficient to calculate the time lag in signals

 Traces.py is used to plot membrane potential traces of various populations

+Single_Sweep.py and Double_Sweep.py are used for analyzing multiple .pkl files and extracting frequency and gamma power for parameter sweeps.
+They would need a supercomputer server with a minimum of 16GB RAM to avoid memory crashes while running.

 ## To-Do List